 Since this early work, numerous related papers have appeared (some of the early papers have accumulated hundreds of citations), with much of the effort turning to dynamical inhomogeneities or more varied spatial inhomogeneities, and how they impact the properties of strongly correlated electron systems.
 Nevertheless studies of static charge and spin stripe ground states have persisted, with extensions to more nuanced models aimed at modeling specific classes of materials, viz. manganites versus cuprates versus iron pnictides.
-Dagotto and coworkers have reported studies on a two orbital model adapted to model the $d{xz}$ , $d{yz}$ orbitals of iron pnictides, finding stripes for periodic Hamiltonians and disturbed stripes for cases with quenched-in disorder, such as by Co doping.[12, 13] A recent direction has been to move beyond mean field approaches for multi-orbital models by extending quantum Monte Carlo methods to study such charge and stripe correlations.[14, 15] Meanwhile, experimental investigations have become more detailed, by mapping symmetries of inhomogeneous phases using, for example, advanced spectroscopic imaging [16, 17] in addition to diffraction.
+Dagotto and coworkers have reported studies on a two orbital model adapted to model the d{xz} , d{yz} orbitals of iron prictides, finding stripes for periodic Hamiltonians and disturbed stripes for cases with quenched-in disorder, such as by Co doping.[12, 13] A recent direction has been to move beyond mean field approaches for multi-orbital models by extending quantum Monte Carlo methods to study such charge and stripe correlations.[14, 15] Meanwhile, experimental investigations have become more detailed, by mapping symmetries of inhomogeneous phases using, for example, advanced spectroscopic imaging[16, 17] in addition to diffraction.

 Most previous studies have concentrated on the strongly correlated regime.
 When interaction effects are strong, effects of the underlying mean field Fermi surface assume less importance; conversely moderately correlated systems may retain instabilities connected to the Fermi surface.
 In the latter scenario, reasonable sampling of the Fermi surface requires larger simulation cells.
-This is the feature we address in this paper: for a moderately correlated two-orbital (two-band) lattice model, how much dependence does the calculated ground state depend on the lattice size in the simulation.
+This is the feature we address in this paper: for a moderately correlated two-orbital (two-band) lattice model, lattices.[11]
+This work may have been the first to indicate the effect of lattice (simulation cell) size and commensurability on the resulting ground states that are obtained.
+More on such studies, and the methods that were developed, will be discussed in Sec.
+II.